MEET OUR TEAM

 What is the Michigan School Program Information (MiSPI) Project about?

 Public schools regularly adopt programs to help meet students' needs.
 These programs can address instructional needs like reading or math, health needs like physical fitness or making healthy food choices, and social skills needs like dealing with bullying.
-However, it can be challenging for public school administrators to find information about the programs that are available, to locate programs that are a good fit for their students' needs, and to evaluate which programs are most effective.
-The goal of the Michigan School Program Information (MiSPI) project is to understand how public school administrators locate information about these kinds of programs, and how they make decisions about which programs to use in their districts.
+However, it can be challenging for educators to find information about the programs that are available, to locate programs that are a good fit for their students' needs, and to evaluate which programs are most effective.
+The goal of the Michigan School Program Information (MiSPI) project is to understand how educators use their social networks to locate information about these kinds of programs, and how they make decisions about which programs to use in their districts.

 Who is responsible for the project?

 The project is being conducted by Dr. Zachary Neal and Dr. Jennifer Watling Neal at Michigan State University, with the assistance of several PhD graduate students.
 You can meet the MiSPI research team here.

 How is the project funded?

 The MiSPI project is supported by research grants from both the William T. Grant Foundation and the National Institutes of Health.